abylkhair/abylkhair/README.md

 ### 💻 About Me

 - 🔭 Currently building scalable systems with Go, PostgreSQL, Redis, Kafka, and Kubernetes
-- 💻 Previously worked with PHP and full-stack technologies like Vue.js and React
+- 💻 Also worked with PHP, Vue.js, and React
-- ⚙️ Passionate about DevOps, system design, and high-load architecture
+- ⚙️ Passionate about DevOps, clean architecture, and high-load systems
-- 🧠 Always learning: clean architecture, microservices, observability
+- 🧠 Always learning: microservices, observability, distributed systems
 - 📫 Reach me at: abylkhair.dev@gmail.com

 ---